Table of Contents Show

 Improving Line Confidence

 Hesitant or shaky lines can make sketches unclear and imprecise.
 Build line confidence through repetitive exercises, like tracing over geometric shapes or drawing straight lines without lifting the pencil.
-Use your wrist for fluid motions instead of relying solely on your fingers.
+Use your entire arm for fluid motions instead of relying solely on your fingers or wrist.
 Lightly sketch initial lines before retracing them boldly to maintain control while achieving clarity.
+Professional architect Bob Borson recommends the “Hit-Go-Hit” technique, where you purposefully pick up and set down your pen at controlled intervals to create straighter, more confident lines.

 Enhancing Detail and Accuracy

 A lack of detail and precision can reduce the effectiveness of a design.
 Focus on key elements, like windows, doors, and textures, by expanding basic sketches incrementally.
 Observational drawing, like sketching simple facades from reference photos, sharpens attention to small yet critical details.
-Use fine-liner pens for crisp lines once proportions are accurate and shading to highlight intricate design features.
+Use fine-liner pens for crisp lines once proportions are accurate and shading to highlight design features.
+The key is to work from general to specific: establish the large shapes and proportions first, then progressively add layers of detail.

 Developing architectural sketching skills takes dedication and consistent effort.
-Focusing on foundational practices and exploring diverse influences can significantly enhance progress.
+Focusing on foundational practices and exploring diverse influences can significantly enhance progress over weeks and months of regular practice.

 Practice Regularly